envenomator/agon-bbc-basic/docs/agonplatform.md

 ````

 ## Inline assembler
-The inline ez80 assembler defaults to ADL=1 mode, as this best fits the default ADL mode of the BBC Basic port.
+The inline ez80 assembler defaults to ADL 1 mode, as this best fits the default ADL mode of the BBC Basic port.
+The ADL assembler directive can be used to change this behavior.

 ## ADVAL channels